baijum/service-binding-documentation/docs/using-injected-bindings/using-injected-bindings.md

 ## Consuming the Bindings from Applications

-The Application Projection section of the spec describes how the bindings are projected into the application.
 The primary mechanism of projection is through files mounted at a specific directory.
 The bindings directory path can be discovered through `SERVICE_BINDING_ROOT` environment variable setup in your application.
-The operator must have injected `SERVICE_BINDING_ROOT` environment to all the containers where bindings are created.

 Within this service binding root directory, there could be multiple bindings projected from different Service Bindings.
 For example, suppose an application requires to connect to a database and cache server.
 In that case, one Service Binding can provide the database, and the other Service Binding can offer bindings to the cache server.

-Let's take a look at the example given in the spec:
+Let's take a look at the example:

 ```
 $SERVICE_BINDING_ROOT